fadevalley/TilableNoiseGen/README.md

-This Blender add-on generates procedural Perlin noise and turbulence textures, which can be used for creating materials, textures, or other visual effects.
+This Blender add-on generates procedural Perlin noise, turbulence, and Voronoi noise textures, which can be used for creating materials, textures, or other visual effects.
 The generated textures can be directly applied to the active material or saved as images.

 # Important
-Use powers of 2 in **scale** and **image size** to get tilable  texture

-2 4 8 16 32 64 128 256 512 1024 2048 4096 8192 16384
+When using Perlin noise, Use powers of 2 in **scale** and **image size** to get tilable texture 2 4 8 16 32 64 128 256 512 1024 2048 4096 8192 16384

+When using Voronoi noise, you can use integers for **scaling** to achieve a tileable texture.

 ## Features

 - **Perlin Noise Generation**: Create seamless Perlin noise textures with customizable dimensions, scale, and seed.
 - **Turbulence Noise**: Generate multi-layered turbulence noise with adjustable depth, attenuation, and color options.
+- **Voronoi Noise Generation**: Create cell-based Voronoi noise textures with various distance calculation methods.
 - **Aspect Ratio Correction**: Automatically adjust the display aspect ratio for non-square textures.
 - **Overwrite Existing Images**: Option to replace existing images with the same name.
 - **Shader Integration**: Easily connect generated textures to the active material's shader nodes.
-- **Customizable Parameters**: Control noise properties such as scale, depth, attenuation, color, alpha, and absolute values.
+- **Customizable Parameters**: Control noise properties such as scale, depth, attenuation, color, alpha, and absolute values for Perlin noise, and frequency, return type, smoothness, and randomness for Voronoi noise.

 ## Installation

 1. Download the add-on
-2. Just drag'n'drop the downloaded `.zip` into blender
+2.0.
+Just drag'n'drop the downloaded `.zip` into blender
 2. Open Blender and go to `Edit > Preferences > Add-ons`.
 3. Click `Install...` and select the downloaded `.zip` file.
 4. Enable the add-on by checking the box next to its name.